al1sant0s/tstorgb/README.md

 An example specifying multiple directories as input and saving the results in the sprites directory.

 ```
-tstorgb --search_zip path/to/Downloads/rgb_files path/to/Images/rgb_folder path/to/Images/another_rgb_folder path/to/sprites
+tstorgb --zip path/to/Downloads/rgb_files path/to/Images/rgb_folder path/to/Images/another_rgb_folder path/to/sprites
 ```

 If you want to search for the rgb files recursively in every subdirectory bellow a specific directory, give the root directory as input.
 The following example will convert all the rgb files within the 'Images' directory, including the 'rgb_folder' and 'another_rgb_folder' subdirectories.

 ```
-tstorgb --search_zip path/to/Downloads/rgb_files path/to/Images path/to/sprites
+tstorgb --zip path/to/Downloads/rgb_files path/to/Images path/to/sprites
 ```

 ## Bsv3 and Bcell files

 To process bsv3 and bcell files just keep them in the same directory as their correspondent rgb files.
 The correspondent files have the same names before the extension, like building.rgb and building.bsv3 or character_does_action_image_x.rgb and character_does_action.bcell.
 As long as they are in the same directories, they'll be automatically processed.
 You can prevent their processing by passing the flags --disable_bsv3 and –disable_bcell.

 ## Animated images